Thomas Andrew Lumisden Strange: Assigned to British India

 He moved back to England in July 1796.
 Strange was knighted on 14 March 1798 and the same year was appointed Recorder of Fort St. George (Madras), British India.
 In 1800, consequent to the Regulating Act of 1797, the Recorder's Court was superseded by the Supreme Court, and Strange was appointed Chief Justice.
 He commanded two of the four companies of Madras Militia and played an important role in suppressing the Vellore Mutiny of the soldiers of the East India Company in 1806.
 He was among the first English judges to study Hindu law and wrote a treatise on the subject after he returned to England, Elements of Hindu Law; referable to British Judicature in India (volume I issued in 1825, and volume II in 1830).
 A large portrait of Sir Thomas Strange adorns the gallery of the Chief Justice's Court in the Madras High Court.

 Marriage and later years

 At Fort St. George he married, secondly, to Louisa Burroughs, daughter of Sir William Burroughs, 1st Baronet, on 11 October 1806.
 (His first wife, Janet Anstruther, whom he married in 1797, died in 1798.)
-They went on to have several children, including Alexander Strange, an army officer and surveyor in India, and Thomas Lumisden Strange, a judge and writer.
+They went on to have several children, including Alexander Strange, an army officer and surveyor in India.
+In 1840 he married Mary Rose née Tickell and they had a son Thomas Lumisden Strange, a judge and writer.

 Strange died at Kempshot Rd, Lower Streatham on 3 September 1841 and was buried in West Norwood Cemetery.